Quantum van Est Isomorphism: Introduction

 Next, we obtain the corresponding van Est isomorphisms for the $h$-adic universal enveloping algebras of Lie bialgebras and the $h$-adic coordinate algebras of their Poisson-Lie groups.
-We used the natural $h$-filtration of the complexes to reduce the statement to the corresponding van Est for the Hopf-cyclic (co)homology of Lie groups and Lie algebras.
-More precisely, in Theorem \ref{vanEst-I-cohom} and Theorem \ref{vanEst-II-cohom}, we obtained isomorphisms
+More precisely, in Theorem \ref{vanEst-I-cohom} and Theorem \ref{vanEst-II-cohom}, we obtain isomorphisms

 and